 Whether by accident or from medical testing, thousands of children and their parents learn of a potentially life-threatening allergy each year.
-The number of children receiving these diagnoses is growing: According to The Centers for Disease Control and Prevention, food allergies among school-aged children increased 18 percent in the 10-year time span between 1997 and 2007.
-(6) Now, one in 13 children has a severe food allergy (1).
-The numbers for insect allergies, while not as high as food allergies, are growing, too.
+The number of children receiving these diagnoses is growing: food allergies among children increased by 50 percent between 1997 and 2011.
+Today, one in 13 children has a food allergy.
+Insect sting reactions, while much rarer, affect almost 1 percent of children.

 Make sure the allergy plan includes:

 - a list of what your child is allergic to, such as tree nuts, peanuts, or insect stings

 - the symptoms your child exhibits when having a reaction

 - lingo your child might use when he’s describing an allergic reaction (how he feels when he’s experiencing a reaction)

 - a plan of action—which medicine should be given for each symptom, the correct dosage, and who should administer it, along with a plan for calling for emergency help

 - phone numbers for both you and your child’s doctor

 Due to the uptick in food allergies in school-age children, many schools and cafeterias are working to keep the most common food allergens, such as peanuts, off their lunchroom menus.
 However, they cannot anticipate all food allergies.
 For that reason, it might be best to provide your child with a lunch and snack from home.